 Texture has been used strategically on the 0470.
 A run of fine jimping on the spine of the blade is balanced by coarser jimping on the back of the handle.
 The handle pieces aren’t heavily textured, but they are deeply contoured to meet your fingers and given an attractive end mill finish.
 The net result is a positive grip and a knife that isn’t going anywhere.
 It’s comfortable to hold in forward and reverse grips.

 The pocket clip is a simple metal spring clip.
 No 3-d machining on this model.
 I’m OK with that.
 The clip design is simple and effective.
 It was designed for this knife and follows the lines of the handle.
 It also lacks any overt branding.
 It offers good spring retention and is easy to insert and remove from your pocket.
 The handle is drilled and tapped for ambidextrous tip up carry.
 It’s not a deep carry clip, but most of the handle is buried.

 In practice the 0470 carries well.
 With a near 3.5″ blade, the 0470 is still on the larger side of a true EDC knife for me.
 It is substantially bigger than the Dragonfly 2, the most pocketable folding knife of all time.

 But I don’t think comparing the 0470 to a DF2 is fair.
 In defense of the 0470, it isn’t a huge knife, and it has a gentleman’s folder quality to it.
 It’s just a little over 3 ounces.
 For its size the knife carries well and the pocket clip does a good job keeping the knife in place.

 Deployment and Lockup

-I recommend purchasing the Zero Tolerance 0609 at Amazon or BladeHQ.
-Please consider that buying anything through any of the links on this website helps support BladeReviews.com, and keeps the site going.
-As always, any and all support is greatly appreciated.
+I recommend purchasing the Zero Tolerance 0470 at Amazon, or BladeHQ.
+Please consider that by purchasing things through any of the links on this website you support BladeReviews.com, and help produce future reviews.
 Thank you very much.